 The Promotional Video

-However, if your restaurant also offers cooking classes, you’d also want a video to promote that event specifically.
-This would require a different approach including more relevant imagery and information specific to that event such as the day, time, and cost.
+For example, if you own a restaurant you’ll want a video that advertises your restaurant.
+That would be your video ad.
+However, if your restaurant also offers cooking classes, you would probably also want a video to specifically promote that event.
+This would require a different approach that would include information explicitly for the event such as the day, time, and cost.

 If your restaurant holds several different events such as cooking classes, karaoke nights, and more, it is likely that you’ll want to add them into the mix as well.
 In fact, you may want to promote a specific cooking class out a series.
 Is it guacamole night this week?
 Pizza night next week?
 What about that cheese tasting next month?
 Put us down for that one!